-For any admissible value of φ , equation (3) shows that $u_t^ = u_t$ if actual inflation equals anchored inflation-the equation embodies our definition of the natural rate.
 The issue becomes, what configuration of theory and data would make a finding plausible that actual inflation was equal to anchored inflation at a particular time?
 Friedman himself associated the source of inertia in inflation with expectations of future inflation, and that theme has resonated in most discussions of inflation dynamics ever since.
 One determinant of expected inflation is the central bank's target rate of inflation.
 Another is the success of the bank in achieving its target.
-The place to look for actual inflation close to anchored is a moderately lengthy historical episode where inflation was close to constant at a low level consistent with the central bank's stated objective.
+We look for a moderately lengthy historical episode where inflation was close to constant at a low level consistent with the central bank's stated objective.
+During such an episode, the observed unemployment rate is close to the natural rate.